jacksonrayhamilton/custom-promise/README.md

 });
 ```

 You can use `p()` to manage promises.
-In the following example, a promise is
+Here, a promise is created, it is
-created, it is randomly fulfilled or rejected, and fulfillment and rejection
+randomly fulfilled or rejected, and fulfillment and rejection handlers are
-handlers are registered on the promise:
+registered on the promise:

 ```js
 p(function (resolve, reject) {